NexClipper/exporterhub.io/README.md

 ## What is [ExporterHub.io](https://exporterhub.io/)

 ### ExporterHub.io is the front-end for the Community Prometheus Exporters.
-### Exporterhub.io provides not only curated lists, but also various contents such as installing exporters, configuring alert rules, and configuring dashboards.
+### ExporterHub.io is not just a curated list, but also provides exporter installation guide, alert rule configuration, and dashboard configuration.

-Each exporter's detail page contains the following.
+Each exporter's page contains the followings:

 - Official Github (Origin Repository)
 - Resource (Install, Exported Metrics)